JacobBeeson/Sustainability-On-Campus-Fork/README.md

 ## Description

-Sustainable Tamagotchi is a Django application designed to educate users about sustainable living in a fun and engaging way.
-Users can create an account, adopt a virtual pet, and take care of it by feeding, playing with, and educating it on sustainable practices.
-Additionally, users can compete with other players to see who has the most sustainable pet.
+Ekozumi is a Django application designed to educate users about sustainable living in a fun and engaging way.
+Users can create an account, adopt a virtual pet, and take care of it by feeding it after completing puzzles, exploring campus and battling enemies.

 ## Installation